Key takeaways

 Failing to verify opens the door to:

-- Regulatory non-compliance: Audits fail when verifiable records are missing
+- Regulatory non-compliance: Audits fail when verifiable records are missing or incomplete

-- Costly disputes: Legal challenges can drag on for months, often ending in lost cases
+- Costly disputes: Legal challenges can drag on for months, often ending in lost cases or settlements that dwarf the original transaction value

 How electronic signature verification works